Home/Insights

 The rules are:

-1. If we see incident activity, such as a message in the incident channel or work in integrations like issue trackers, we'll assume the related person has spent 10 minutes working on this incident.
+1. If we see incident activity, such as a message in the incident channel, talking on a call, or work in integrations like issue trackers, we'll assume the related person has spent 10 minutes working on this incident.

 2. If the same user takes another action for the same incident within 20 minutes of the last, we'll assume they've been working this incident continuously since the last time we saw them.